-In this article I will explain with an example, how to dynamically generate and display QR Code Image in ASP.Net Core MVC Razor.
+In this article I will explain with an example, how to dynamically generate and display QR Code Image in ASP.Net Core (.Net Core) MVC.

 The QR Code Image will be dynamically generated in ASP.Net Core MVC Razor using the QRCoder library which is an Open Source Library QR code generator.